Mrittupuri: Kill Zone

 Mrittupuri: Kill Zone is a film about a Bangladeshi gangster crime war in Australia.
-This film is the directorial debut Zayed Rizwan, produced by Buddy Safi and Arijit Barua Shawon under their newly founded studio, Baz Films.
+This film is the directorial debut of Zayed Rizwan, produced by Buddy Safi and Arijit Barua Shawon under their newly founded studio, Baz Films.
 This film marks the first Bangladeshi movie to be filmed and set entirely in Australia.
 The script was written by Faisal Roddy and the screenplay was conducted by Susmita Biswas.
-Nagib Hawk was responsible for the film's music composition, and Igor Breakenback, renowned Hollywood action director choreographed many of the action scenes.
+Nagib Hawk was responsible for the film's music composition, and Igor Breakenback, a Hollywood action director, choreographed many of the action scenes.
 The first look teaser of the movie was released on 20 February 2016.